 Rip and roar so you can soar

-Can the Account Holder See My Internet History on Verizon?
+Can Verizon Account Holder See Internet History?

 When it comes to your internet browsing history, Verizon does have access to that information as the service provider.
 However, whether or not the account holder can see your specific internet history depends on a few factors.
+Account holders typically can see general account information, such as billing details and device usage, but not the specific websites you visit.

-Can the Account Holder See My Internet History Verizon
+• Can the Account Holder See My Internet History Verizon

 When it comes to our internet history, privacy is a major concern.
 We want to know how much access the account holder has and what they can see.
 In order to get a clear picture of what we’re dealing with, let’s dive into Verizon’s Privacy Policy.